BuildForSDG/Team-109-Frontend/README.md

 About

-The app is a platform that will mobilize financial resources via crowdfunding individuals and corporations.
-Such raised funds will be used for the empowering the educationally disadvantaged youths to set up a small business or to acquire a trade or craft skill to set up small enterprise.
+The app is a platform that will mobilize financial resources via crowdfunding from individuals and corporations.
+Such raised funds will be used for empowering the educationally disadvantaged youths to set up a small business or to acquire a trade or craft skill to set up small enterprise.

 Why